 16-19 Bursary Fund

-The 16 to 19 Bursary Fund is money the government has given to local authorities, schools, colleges and other education and training providers (education institutions) to give to students who need financial help to stay in education.
+The 16 to 19 Bursary Fund is money the government has given to local authorities, schools, colleges and other education and training providers to give to students who need financial help to stay in education.
+Funding is limited and is based on funds allocated by the ESFA (Education & Skills Funding Agency).

 There are 2 types of bursaries:

-- discretionary bursaries that institutions award to meet individual needs.
-For example, for transport, meals, books and equipment
+- Discretionary bursaries that institutions award to meet individual needs.
+For example, for transport, meals, books and equipment.
+These are items the student would otherwise need to pay for in order to participate.

 1) Bursaries for Vulnerable Young People